robertbiv/Crypto-Transaction-Tracker/README.md

 * **Ethereum Addresses:** `0x...` (EVM-compatible)
 * **Solana Addresses:** Standard Solana pubkeys
 * **Bitcoin Addresses:** `bc1...` (Segwit) or `1...` (Legacy)
-* **Multi-Chain:** StakeTaxCSV auto-detects wallet types
+* **Multi-Chain:** staketaxcsv auto-detects wallet types

 ### **Manual Fallback for Unsupported Staking Services**

-If your staking service (e.g., custom validators, or niche protocols) is not automatically detected by StakeTaxCSV, you can manually import staking rewards via CSV.
+If your staking service (e.g., custom validators, or niche protocols) is not automatically detected by staketaxcsv, you can manually import staking rewards via CSV.

 #### **Why Use Manual Import?**

-* StakeTaxCSV doesn't support your specific staking service
+* staketaxcsv doesn't support your specific staking service
 * You have custom staking arrangements or validator delegations
 * You want to audit specific staking transactions